Bridge

 Full lifecycle webhooks

-Subscribe to bridge.queued, bridge.sent, and bridge.delivered events to drive in-app progress indicators and reconciliation.
+Subscribe to bridge.queued, bridge.committed, bridge.delivered, bridge.requires_manual_execution, and bridge.lane_cursed events to drive in-app progress indicators, alert on stuck messages, and trigger operator-assisted recovery.

 🔁